BazookaMusic/goskiplist/README.md

 The implementation includes tests and the repository is connected with Travis for continuous integration.

-The skiplist acts as a set and supports insert,contains,remove operations in O(logn) expected time and union and intersection operations in O(n + m) expected time.
+The skiplist acts as a set or a map and supports insert,contains,remove and get (to function as a map) operations in O(logn) expected time and union and intersection operations in O(n + m) expected time.

 Example usage:
 ```golang